ariyam/cs143_spark_hw/README.md

 The assignment due date is published at the [class website](https://ccle.ucla.edu/course/view/16S-COMSCI143-1).

-You can complete this **in pairs**, if you choose to.
+Go to course website to check the team formation rules (they are same as the last project).
 Lastly, there is a lot of code in this directory.
+DO NOT GET OVERWHELMED!!
 Please look [here](https://github.com/ariyam/cs143_spark_hw/tree/master/sql) here to find the directory where the code is located.

 ## Assignment Goals